wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/zero-trust-data/includes/know-your-data.md

 An organization must know its data if it wants to take an effective Zero Trust approach to protecting it.
-Here, you’ll learn to define data, its different states, and what makes it sensitive.
-You’ll also see what your organization can do to discover and identify its data.
+Here, you'll learn to define data, its different states, and what makes it sensitive.
+You'll also see what your organization can do to discover and identify its data.

 ## What is data?